QuantEcon/python-lecture-sandpit.myst/lectures/bayes_nonconj.md

 But it  can be computationally expensive, especially when dimension is large.

-A VI approach is cheaper, but it is likely to produce an inferior approximation to the posterior, for the simple reason that it requires guessing a functional form for the posterior, a guess that is likely to be wrong.
+A VI approach can be  cheaper, but it is likely to produce an inferior approximation to the posterior, for the simple reason that it requires guessing a parametric **guide functional form** that we use to approximate a posterior.

+This guide function is likely  at best to be an imperfect approximation.

 By paying the cost of restricting the putative posterior to have a restricted functional form, the problem of approximating a posteriors is transformed to a well-posed optimization problem that seeks parameters of the putative posterior  that minimize